boostorg/website-v2/README.md

 ### Prerequisites

 - `awscli` must be installed.
-- Configure a set of credentials in your `~/.aws/credentials` file with the profile name `upload-images`:
+- Configure a set of credentials in your `~/.aws/credentials` file with the profile name `sync-boost-images`:

   ```ini
   [sync-boost-images]